Razvan-Gorea/PDF_ChatBot/README.md

 To use, install the dependencies from the `requirements.txt` into a python virtual environment.
 Then run the command `streamlit run [.py file of choice]`.
 Currently there are two files: one for PDFs and one for CSVs.

 Disclaimer: the LLM isn't very consistent, when querying, don't ask it super complex questions.
 Keep it as simple as possible.
+The query also takes a while to process if you are only running the application using a CPU only.